imjoy-team/ImJoy/docs/development.md

 Notice that the offline caching process won't trace the dependent resources, you will need to add them as requirements manually in order to be cached.

+When importing ES Modules in the script tag (with `type="module"`), it is recommended to add explicitly add the es module URLs into the `requirements` and prefix the url with `cache:`.
+This will allow ImJoy to cache your dynamic scripts for offline usage.
 ### Web Python
 Requirements are specified as a list of strings specifying the required python modules.
 For instance,